 Rashid L. Bashshur, PhD

-- Professor Emeritus, Department of Health Management and Policy
+- Professor Emeritus, Health Management and Policy

 - Executive Director, UMHS eHealth Center

 Rashid Bashshur is Executive Director of eHealth at the University of Michigan Health System and Emeritus Professor of Health Management and Policy at the University of Michigan School of Public Health.
 Since the early 1970's, he has been a catalyst for the development and evaluation of telemedicine systems in the U.S. While at the National Academy of Sciences (Institute of Medicine), he was consultant to the Office of Economic Opportunity on the use of telecommunications to support rural health programs.
 He served as a member of the study section on health care applications at the RANN Program (Research Applied to National Need) of the National Science Foundation.
 The NSF awarded him a grant to evaluate a telemedicine program in rural Maine and to access the status of telemedicine nationwide.
 He organized the first two national conferences on telemedicine, whose proceedings were published as Telemedicine: Exploration in the Use of Telecommunications in Health Care, Charles Thomas Pub, 1975.

 Over the past four decades, Dr. Bashshur has served as senior consultant to numerous telemedicine projects, agencies and governments, including, the Navy, Bell Laboratories, the Office of Technology Assessment, the Department of Defense, and several countries.